orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1       (Intercept) 18.47995918
     ## 2 article_languages  0.08920223

-Here we estimated the historical popularity index using the `article_langugaes` variable on a simple linear regression model.
-The slope for the variable `article_languages` is 0.089, suggesting that for every one increase in the amount of languages the article has been translated into, that historical figure, on average, will have an increase in their overall popularity index of 0.089 as long as all other variables are held constant.
+Here we estimated the historical popularity index using the `article_langugaes` explanatory variable on a simple linear regression model.
+The model predicts that an article which had no translations (intercept) is expected to have a historical popularity index of 18.48, with all else held constant.
+The slope for the variable `article_languages` is 0.089, suggesting that for every new language the article has been translated into, that historical figure, on average, will have an increase in their overall popularity index of 0.089 as long as all other variables are held constant.

 The linear model, based on the output, is: